AmryAnn/anpaFinder/README.md

 $ python3 -m pip install AnPaFinder
 ```

--Find the anagrams and palindromes from a webpage using the scripts in the **anpaFinder GitHub repository** under `/bin`:
+-Find the anagrams and palindromes from a webpage:
  - In python environment:
    ```
-   $ python3 anagram_palyndrome_finder.py --url "<webpage url>"
+   $ python3 anpatools.py --url "<webpage url>"
    ```
- - In bash shell
+ - In bash shell using the scripts in the **Home Page - anpaFinder GitHub repository** under `/bin`:
    ```
    $ ./AP_finder.bash -w "<webpage url>"
    ```